 - The Disability Discrimination Act 1995 requires the RNLI as a service provider to take reasonable steps to ensure that all printed material and marketing activities are accessible to people with disabilities.

 - We can make RNLI communications more accessible to visually impaired people at little, or no, additional cost.
-Give careful consideration to our accessibility guidelines when you are planning a communication.

 West Quay Road